Executive Productivity

 AI Agents for Managing Partners: From Client Profitability to Conflict-of-Interest Checking

 An AI agent monitors your billing system in real time, calculates true profitability per engagement, and flags underperforming matters before they drain partner capital.
-It replaces the quarterly profitability review with a continuous, always-current dashboard pushed to your inbox every Monday morning.
+It replaces the quarterly profitability review with a continuous, always-current dashboard pushed to your inbox every Monday morning — which matters because the matters that slip happen within a single billing cycle, not at quarter-end review.

 • Effective realization rate per client (collected divided by standard value)

-• Cost-to-serve ratio (associate and paralegal hours weighted by fully loaded cost)
+• Cost-to-serve ratio (associate and paralegal hours weighted by fully loaded cost, not just billing rate)

-• Margin velocity (how fast profit accrues versus time invested)
+• Margin velocity (how fast profit accrues versus time invested — catches slow-bleed matters)

 Here’s what a weekly profitability alert looks like: